SiddardhaShayini/FashionMate/README.md

 - **Integrated Development Environment (IDE)**: Visual Studio Code
 - **Internet Requirement**: An active internet connection is required for running and testing the project.

+## Usage
+- Open all project files in Visual Studio Code (VS Code).
+- Run 'index.html' to view and test the application.